Editor’s Letter: Why We All Need a Life Retox in 2017By Angelica Malin

 So, over Christmas, I decided to take some time out and lose myself in one of the most wonderful places in the world: Foyles bookshop.
 For days on end, I read self-help books, drank tea, took notes of the year that has passed, asked myself questions, and I realised all the pressure was coming from me, not anyone else.
 I had internalized so many social pressures, that I had become my own worst enemy.
 Take a moment to ask yourself where your “should” stems from, and you’ll be probably be surprised to find that it’s not from you.
 I made a conscious effort to analyse my own “shoulds” – when I asked myself why I kept thinking I should go to the gym more, I realised it was because I was spending too much time on Instagram, where other people’s abs and deadlifts were filling my sub-conscious.
 Instead of enjoying my down time, I was guilting myself with what others were doing.

 The solution?
 I deleted the fucking app.
 Not completely, not the account, but I took the app off my phone for a week.
 Honestly, I don’t think I’ve been happier.
 I realised, in all honesty, that the gym doesn’t make me happy.
 I don’t think it ever did.
 I just lost myself, for a year, in everyone else’s lives and totally forgot my own – I actually much prefer gentle exercise, yoga, and walking outside in Primrose Hill, coffee in hand.
 And that’s totally fine, because while the gym might work for some, it left my soul parched.
+If you are interested in gymnastics, check out these mats.

 Photo by mikerolls